MashuAjmera/Visitor-Management/README.md

 ### Checking In Visitor

-Upon selecting the host, the box turns pink to let user know to know.
+When an input box is selected, it glows and suggests what can be filled in from the list of saved form entries.
+Upon hovering or selecting the host, the box turns pink to let the user know.
 ![Checking in a New Visitor](https://github.com/MashuAjmera/Visitor-Management/blob/master/static/img/Checkin.png?raw=true "Checking in a New Visitor")

 The user is notified with an alert that the message has been sent.